South Korean civil rocket launch called off, again

-SEOUL (Reuters) - South Korea canceled the launch of its first space rocket on Thursday after a glitch in the propulsion system halted the countdown just minutes before the scheduled lift-off.
+SEOUL, Nov 29 (Reuters) - South Korea cancelled the launch of its first space rocket on Thursday after a glitch in the propulsion system halted the countdown just minutes before the scheduled lift-off.

 It was South Korea’s third attempt to put a rocket into orbit and the second time this particular mission has failed.

-“We are currently analyzing the cause and expect it will take additional time to identify the exact cause,” Lee Joo-ho, Minister of Education, Science and Technology told reporters.
+“We are currently analysing the cause and expect it will take additional time to identify the exact cause,” Lee Joo-ho, Minister of Education, Science and Technology told reporters.

-South Korea’s rocket program has irritated neighbor North Korea, which says it is unjust for it to be singled out for U.N. sanctions for launching long-range rockets as part of its space program to put a satellite into orbit.
+South Korea’s rocket programme has irritated neighbour North Korea, which says it is unjust for it to be singled out for U.N. sanctions for launching long-range rockets as part of its space programme to put a satellite into orbit.

 Regional powers believe the North’s rocket launches are to test its long-range ballistic missiles, in violation of a U.N. ban.
 The North’s latest rocket test in April ended in failure after it crashed minutes into flight.